 The Department of Intensive Care & Resuscitation is a multidisciplinary group of physicians, acute care nurse practitioners, and respiratory therapists within the Anesthesiology Institute.
 The scope of practice ranges from community hospital medical/surgical ICUs to specialized ICUs for abdominal transplant to others for full spectrum perioperative cardiovascular care including heart/lung transplant and all methods of mechanical and circulatory support.

 In total, the department manages over 170 intensive care unit beds across four regional hospitals and 2 ICUs within the main campus – the Surgical ICU (30 beds) and the Cardiovascular ICU (95 beds).
 Caring for these patients is a diverse and dedicated group of physicians and nurse practitioners.
-Almost 50 physicians with backgrounds and training in Internal Medicine, Cardiology, Anesthesiology, General Surgery, Cardiothoracic Surgery, Emergency Medicine, and Neuro Critical Care work in our ICU’s.
-Our ICU team is complemented by 40 acute care nurse practitioners and 90 respiratory therapists.
+More than 50 physicians with backgrounds and training in Internal Medicine, Cardiology, Anesthesiology, General Surgery, Cardiothoracic Surgery, Emergency Medicine, and Neuro Critical Care work in our ICU’s.
+Our ICU team is complemented by 91 acute care nurse practitioners and 92 respiratory therapists.

-Other areas served or led by the department are the procedure team, the medical emergency response/code teams, the house officer program, and the telemedicine program.
+Other areas served or led by the department are the interventional critical care services, the medical emergency response/code teams, the house officer program, and the telemedicine program (eICU).
 The medical emergency response teams are staffed by physicians, acute care nurse practitioners, nurses, respiratory therapists and paramedics/EMTs.
 These teams respond to all inpatient and outpatient emergencies and provide advanced patient care and triage.

 The procedure team is a subset of intensivists who perform a wide variety of procedures for critically ill patients.
-Their scope ranges from simple temporary line placement to tunneled catheters, pleural and pericardial drains, and ECMO.
+Their scope ranges from simple temporary line placement to tunneled catheters, pleural and pericardial drains, and ECMO cannulations.
 The ability to perform these procedures in the ICU obviates patient transport and facilitates timely completion.

-We value our care-team approach in caring for our critically ill patients and have developed multiple teams and programs to enhance and improve the care of our patients.
+We value our multidisciplinary care-team approach in caring for our critically ill patients and have developed multiple teams and programs to enhance and improve the care of our patients.
 This is a dynamic and growing group that is always seeking diligent professionals who desire to care for some of the most critically ill patients in the world.